Hydrogen sulfide: Acid-base properties

 It is slightly soluble in water and acts as a weak acid (pK_{a} = 6.9 in 0.01–0.1 mol/litre solutions at 18 °C), giving the hydrosulfide ion HS-.
 Hydrogen sulfide and its solutions are colorless.
 When exposed to air, it slowly oxidizes to form elemental sulfur, which is not soluble in water.
 The sulfide anion S(2-) is not formed in aqueous solution.

 H2S and H2O exchange protons rapidly.
-This behavior is the basis of technologies for the purification of deuterium oxide ("heavy water" or D2O), which exploits the easy distillation of these compounds.
+This behavior is the basis of the Girdler sulfide process which is used in the purification of deuterium oxide ("heavy water" or D2O) and exploits the easy distillation of these compounds.

 Extreme temperatures and pressures

 At pressures above 90 GPa (gigapascal – 900,000 atmospheres), hydrogen sulfide becomes a metallic conductor of electricity.
 When cooled below a critical temperature this high-pressure phase exhibits superconductivity.
 The critical temperature increases with pressure, ranging from 23 K at 100 GPa to 150 K at 200 GPa.
-If hydrogen sulfide is pressurized at higher temperatures, then cooled, the critical temperature reaches 203 K, which was the highest accepted superconducting critical temperature until the discovery of Lanthanum decahydride in 2019.
+If hydrogen sulfide is pressurized at higher temperatures, then cooled, the critical temperature reaches 203 K, which was the highest accepted superconducting critical temperature until the discovery of lanthanum decahydride in 2019.
 By substituting a small part of sulfur with phosphorus and using even higher pressures, it has been predicted that it may be possible to raise the critical temperature to above 0 °C and achieve room-temperature superconductivity.

 Under atmospheric pressure and in the absence of a catalyst, hydrogen sulfide decomposes around 1200 °C into hydrogen and sulfur.